Rob1Ham/miniscript-templates/mint-006.md

 ### Keys

-In total, there are 10 keys in use for the 10-Key Collaborative Custody Vault, they are as follows:
+In total, there are 10 keys in use for the 3 Key Joint Custody, Sovereign First Vault, they are as follows:

 | Key Names | Description | Key Abbreviations | Key Symbol |
 |:--|:--:|:--:|:--:|